nknorg/nkn/README.md

 #### `certs/`

 `nknd` uses Let's Encrypt to apply and renew TLS certificate and put in into `cert/` directory.

-By default `nknd` will generate certificate with `x-x-x-x.ipv4.nknlabs.io` domain name which `x-x-x-x` is your ipv4 address, replace dot with dash.
+By default `nknd` will generate certificate with `x-x-x-x.ipv4.staticdns{1,2,3}.io` domain name which `x-x-x-x` is your ipv4 address, replace dot with dash. **The default cert domain is deprecated and will be removed in the future version.
+Please provide your own domain or cert if you need to use tls.**

 If you would like to use your own domain name, simply set `CertDomainName` with your domain name in `config.json`, `nknd` will automatically apply or renew certificate from Let's Encrypt and deploy it.